 Being the most supportive walking aid, it is excellent for patients who have poor balance or low body strength.
 The latest walkers come equipped with more convenient options.

-It is ideal for people who need more stability than a standard single-point cane but can do without the full support of the walker.
+Quad canes are ideal for people who need more stability than a standard single-point cane but can do without the full support of the walker.

 Crutches require body strength and this makes them a less useful option for the elderly.
 However, they provide excellent support for those with ample strength.

 Here are a few tips on how you can keep life as simple as possible during recovery.